 To understand multitenancy, think of how banking works.
-Multiple people can store their money in one bank, and their assets are completely separate even though they're stored in the same place.
-Customers of the bank don't interact with each other, don't have access to other customers' money, and aren't even aware of each other.
+Multiple people can store their money in one bank, and their assets are completely separate even though they are stored in the same place.
+Customers of the bank do not interact with each other, do not have access to other customers' money, and are not even aware of each other.
 Similarly, in public cloud computing, customers of the cloud vendor use the same infrastructure – the same servers, typically – while still keeping their data and their business logic separate and secure.

 The classic definition of multitenancy was a single software instance* that served multiple users, or tenants.
 However, in modern cloud computing, the term has taken on a broader meaning, referring to shared cloud infrastructure instead of just a shared software instance.